RoeBuckRoe/IP_4_PACE/README.md

 ## Instalation and Setup

-If you want to install MARTe2 on your own machine create a MARTe workspace folder and clone the following repository into a directory called MARTe2-dev:
+If you want to install MARTe2 on your own machine create a MARTe workspace folder and clone the following repository into the directory:

 ```
 https://github.com/aneto0/MARTe2